canonical/robotics-actions-workflows/README.md

 - builds the snap
 - installs it and calls `snapcraft info` on it
-- publishes it to the store, either to `latest/edge` on pushes to the branch or to `latest/candidate` on tags and releases.
+- publishes it to the store,
+  either to `latest/edge` on pushes to the branch or to `latest/candidate` on tags and releases.
+  This workflow is only executed on `push` events.

 For further configurations, see each sub-workflow details below.